PetarRan/social-network-neo4j-ui/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/PetarRan/social-network-neo4j/blob/master/LICENSE) file for details.
+This project is licensed under the Unlicence License - see the [LICENSE.md](https://github.com/PetarRan/social-network-neo4j/blob/master/LICENSE) file for details.

 ## Acknowledgments